 Information Systems - The district operates under the software of Pritchard & Abbott's PC package, in addition to Windows XP operating system.
-The mapping/GIS software is contracted through SouthWest Data Solutions.
-A Dell 2300 Server hosts our LAN, Internet, and document imaging.
+A Cloud Server hosts our LAN, Internet, and document imaging.
 The user base is served by general-purpose Dell Desktop PC's, along with terminal emulation to mainframe windows.